dannyngo2000/Schedule-Picker/README.md

 # Schedule-Picker

-Web Application that helps UWO students to pick their schedules built with Angular
+Full Stack Web Application that helps UWO students to pick their schedules built with Angular